 This often proves helpful as your team and responsibilities grow more complex.
 Crafting job descriptions for roles as your church or team grow will not be daunting.
 Clarity empowers.
 It also helps us stay focused.

 When we don’t document today, we increase the likelihood of wasting time in the future.
 Imagine trying to figure out settings every, single, time.
 Documenting helps everyone on the team; old and new.
 You can significantly reduce the time it takes to bring someone new up to speed.
 And, you also don’t have to wonder what you forgot to cover.

 In The End

 Documenting allows us to keep things safe in the proper way.
-(You know how you can put something in a safe place but never remember where it is?)
 Documenting make sure that we’re not a single point of failure.
 It helps us clarify the extent of our responsibilities.
 And, it’s a great help when getting new team mates up to speed.
 There are more good reasons to document than there are not to.